Emily Sonnett: Portland Thorns FC (2016–2019)

 On January 15, 2016, Sonnett was selected by Portland Thorns FC as the first overall pick in the 2016 NWSL College Draft.
 She made her debut with the Thorns on April 17, 2016.
 Her first professional goal came in the NWSL championship semi-final to bring the Thorns level with the Western New York Flash, though the Flash would go on to score the winning goal and ultimately win the championship.
+She was one of three finalists for NWSL Rookie of the Year.

 Sonnett scored again in the NWSL post-season in the 2017 season, helping the Thorns to a 4–1 win over the Orlando Pride in the semi-final.
 They would go on to win the championship, with Sonnett tallying an assist on Lindsey Horan's game-winning goal.

 In 2018 Sonnett appeared in 22 games for Portland, scoring one goal.
 Portland reached the NWSL Championship Game for the second straight year, but lost to North Carolina 3–0.
 She was named to the NWSL Team of the Month for March and April.
 Sonnett was one of four Portland Thorns named to the NWSL Best XI and was a finalist for Defender of the Year.